AndrewMathas/WebQuiz/README.md

 `WebQuiz` has three
 different components that need to be installed:

-> -   LaTeX files: webquiz.cls and webquiz.cfg need to be in the LaTeX
+- LaTeX files: all of the files in the `latex` directory, such as webquiz.cls and webquiz.cfg, need to be in the LaTeX search path
->     search path
-> -   python files: the main python is webquiz.py.
-On unix systems
+- python files: the main python file is webquiz.py.
+On unix systems create a link to it using something like:

->     create a link to it using something like ln -s &lt;path to
+        ln -s <path to webquiz directory>/webquiz.py /usr/local/bin/webquiz

->     webquiz directory&gt;/webquiz.py /usr/local/bin/webquiz
-> -   web files: although not strictly necessary, the files in the
->     scripts web directory www should be put on the local web server
+- web files: although not strictly necessary, the files in the css and javascript direcxtories need to be placed on local web server

-Once `WebQuiz` is
-available from ctan only the web files will need to be installed and this can be done using the command:
+Once `WebQuiz` is available from ctan only the web files will need to be installed, which can be done using the command:

 > webquiz --initialise

-`WebQuiz` will still work
-if the web files are not installed locally, however, the quiz pages will display a warning message.
-For more details about installation, configuration and use please see the
-`WebQuiz` manual and the
-`WebQuiz` on-line manual.
+For more details about installation, configuration and use please see the `WebQuiz` manual and the `WebQuiz` on-line manual.

 Distribution
 ------------

-To organisation of the the code in the `WebQuiz` repository is not suitable for distribution.
+To organisation of the code in the `WebQuiz` repository is not suitable for distribution to ctan.
 To upload the package to ctan use:

 > python3 setup.py ctan